Table of Contents

 How is intertrigo diagnosed?

 The best way to know for sure is to ask your doctor.
 Your doctor will be able to tell if you have intertrigo by looking at your rash.
-No special tests are needed.
+No special tests are needed but your doctor may take a sample to determine what type of bacteria or fungus may be present.

 Can intertrigo be prevented or avoided?